 Never.

 Looking back, I can see how God used every hurt to grow something into my character that He has later used to help others.
 Compassion for the poor and the outcast, empathy for the single mother, love for the struggling teen, the right words that I only know because I lived those hurts.
-If it wasn’t for all the hurt, I couldn’t help them now.
+If it wasn’t for all the hurt and failure, I couldn’t help them now.

 He’ll do the same for you if you let Him!
 Praying for that today in your life.